 Events: Click the “Events” tab on the Handshake homepage to see upcoming events.
-You can also use the calendar view to see events.
-If you are looking for a specific type of event, you can search upcoming events with the “Event Search” tab.
+If you are looking for a specific type of event, you can search upcoming events using the filters available or with the “Event Search” icon.
 Some events have limited space and require you to preregister; you can pre-register for an event by clicking on the “Register” or “External Registration” on the event page.

 Search for jobs and internships

-With thousands of employers posting jobs and internships on the platform, Handshake can be an incredibly powerful tool for your internship and job searches, but possibly a bit overwhelming on first glance.
-Taking some time to understand Handshake's search functionality will help you identify the best jobs for you.
+With thousands of organizations posting jobs and internships on the platform, Handshake can be an incredibly powerful tool for you, but possibly a bit overwhelming on first glance.
+Taking some time to understand Handshake's search functionality will help you identify the best opportunities for you.

 If you want to receive alerts when more jobs in your search are posted, you'll have to save your search.
 To save your search, click on "Save your search", located above the list of jobs that appear on the left of the page.
 A pop-up will appear in the lower-right corner of the page that confirms "job alert created", and the box with "Save your search" will now provide a link to "Edit your notifications".

-To ensure the best experience with Handshake, do your due diligence and research all employers you are interested in.
-Check out the company website listed on their Handshake profile to see what you can learn about their culture and their business model.
+To ensure the best experience with Handshake, do your due diligence and research all organizations you are interested in.
+Check out the organization website listed on their Handshake profile to see what you can learn about their culture and their business model.
 If they have a list of staff members, see if you can find the name of the recruiter listed on the job posting.